pygame/pygame/docs/reST/ref/math.rst

    If ``percent`` is ``0.5``, ``lerp`` will return the value half-way between ``a`` and ``b``.
 When ``a = 10`` and ``b = 20``, ``lerp(a, b, 0.5)`` will return ``15``.

-   This can be used for many things.
+   ``lerp`` can be used for many things.
 You could rotate a sprite by a percentage with ``angle = lerp(0, 360, percent)``.
-You could even scale an enemies attack value based on the level you're playing using lerp:
+You could even scale an enemy's attack value based on the level you're playing:

    ::